kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_fingerprint.md

 using the '--exclude' flag.
 Excluded paths are relative to the artifact path(s) and can be literal paths or glob patterns.
-The supported glob pattern syntax is what is documented here: https://pkg.go.dev/path/filepath#Match
+The supported glob pattern syntax is what is documented here: https://pkg.go.dev/path/filepath#Match , plus the ability to use recursive globs "**"

 ```shell
 kosli fingerprint {IMAGE-NAME | FILE-PATH | DIR-PATH} [flags]